jacksontreid/math5610/Homework_4.md

 -

 ### Task 6
 Implement a method that will compute the solution of a square linear system of equations where the coefficient matrix is lower triangular.
-Document this backsubstitution method in a software manual entry.
+Document this forwardsubstitution method in a software manual entry.
 -

 ### Task 7